 Whenever you make changes to the Nginx server’s configuration file, it is a good idea to test the configuration before restarting or reloading the service.

 Use the following command to test the Nginx configuration for any syntax or system errors:

 sudo nginx -t

-If there are any errors the command will print a detailed message.
+If there are any errors, the command prints a detailed message.

-To check the status of the Nginx service, use following command:
+To check the status of the Nginx service, use the following command:

 sudo systemctl status nginx

 nginx.service - A high performance web server and a reverse proxy server

 Loaded: loaded (/lib/systemd/system/nginx.service; enabled; vendor preset: enabled)